Mary Ward (book): Plot

-Eventually, Mary receives an opportunity to write to the Pope and, acknowledging her fault and asking pardon for her offenses, requests to be set free.
-After a few weeks, the answer arrives from Rome, ordering that Mary be immediately released, which ends section three.
+Eventually, Mary receives an opportunity to write to the pope and, acknowledging her fault and asking pardon for her offenses, requests to be set free.
+After a few weeks, the answer arrives from Rome, ordering that Mary be immediately released.
+That ends section three.

 Section four chronicles Mary's final journey to Rome, return to England, and death after the beginning of the English Civil War.
-In Rome, she establishes a house for English refugees of the civil war and stays for some time in their company, but as her health continues to get worse and Mary realizes that she is dying, she decides that she wants to be buried in England.
+In Rome, she establishes a house for refugees of the English civil war and stays for some time in their company, but as her health continues to get worse and Mary realizes that she is dying, she decides that she wants to be buried in England.
 After traveling back to her home country, she settles in Heworth, near York, while the war continues around them.
 There, Mary dies, surrounded by her followers.